By Julia Olson

 When a customer makes a payment online, they are putting their trust in you to have a secure and reliable system.
 It’s important to reassure your customers that their sensitive information is being taken care of.
 You can do this simply by adding a badge or logo to your payment form that says “Secure” or “Protected”.

 More importantly, however, make sure you partner with a payment processing company that takes security seriously.
-If you’re taking online payments, make sure your customer’s payment information is tokenized and stored securely.
+If you’re accepting online payments, make sure your customer’s payment information is tokenized and stored securely.
 While you’re shopping around, make sure to ask these questions before you sign on the dotted line.

 Create a Branded Experience